 At OHorizons, BioSand Filters are our favorite drinking water solution.
 Through our initial BioSand Filter pilot projects, we have provided over 1200 people in Ecuador, Mali, and Bangladesh with clean water.
-Now that we’ve had time to test and perfect our BioSand Filter design and operation, we plan on delivering clean water access to 5,000 people in 2016!
+Now that we’ve had time to test and perfect our BioSand Filter design and operation, we plan on delivering clean water access to an additional 5,500 people in 2016 alone!
 Read on to learn more about the awesome, low-tech water filters that are making this possible!

 The BioSand Filter (BSF) is a simple and affordable low-tech water filtration device designed for household use in developing countries.
 Using sand, gravel, and natural biological processes, the BSF removes pathogens from drinking water.
 A pathogen is anything that can produce disease.
 In the case of drinking water, this can include bacteria, protozoa (single-celled organisms), helminths (parasitic worms), and viruses.
 The BSF relies solely on gravity, not any mechanized or moving parts, making it ideal for off-grid communities.
 If properly cared for, a concrete BSF can last for more than 25 years and requires very minimal maintenance and cleaning, making it an extremely durable, sustainable, and effective means of water filtration.